atifaltaf313/crop_recommender/README.md

 streamlit run myapp.py
 This will start the app on your local machine, and you can access it by navigating to the URL displayed in your terminal.

-Usage
+## Usage
-Once the app is running, you can enter the details of your region, such as soil type and weather conditions, in the input fields provided.
+Once the app is running, you can enter the details of such as soil type and weather conditions, in the input fields provided.
 Click on the "Predict" button to get a list of recommended crops based on your input.

-License
-This project is licensed under the MIT License.
-Feel free to use it for your own purposes or modify it to suit your needs.

-Acknowledgements
+## Acknowledgements
 This project was completed as part of a final year project by M. Atif Altaf.
 The author would like to thank their supervisor and colleagues for their support and guidance throughout the project.